cuboulder-MSD/digColl_aerialPhotographsCO/README.md

 The photograph sequence number.
 The project designation (2-3 letter code); film roll number; frame number.

 ### Date
-Dates are transcribed from the photograph, and reformatted to conform to ISO standards Datasets prior to 2020-07 will have the dates transcribed verbatim from the photographs, usually in MM/DD/YYYY format.
+Dates are transcribed from the photograph, and reformatted to conform to ISO standards.
+Datasets prior to 2020-07 will have the dates transcribed verbatim from the photographs, usually in MM/DD/YYYY format.

 ### Publisher